 Only available through Dealers

-In reality, the uHC is a very powerful dual VCF with an integrated mixer to pit the two sides against each other producing complex waveshapes and artfully sculpted timbres.
-The uHC incorporates versatile audio signal flow with intuitive CV control and normaling, creating a powerful filter without the need for complex patching.
+In reality, Micro Hadron Collider is a very powerful dual VCF with an integrated mixer to pit the two sides against each other producing complex waveshapes and artfully sculpted timbres. uHC incorporates versatile audio signal flow with intuitive CV control and normaling, creating a powerful filter without the need for complex patching.

-The flow chart below shows the audio and how it is routed around the Micro Hadron Collider.
+The flow chart below shows the audio and how it is routed around Micro Hadron Collider.
 Click the image for a larger version.
-The blue lines are for the Audio Expansion module (5HP; sold seperately), providing dedicated filter outputs and additional audio inputs.
+The blue lines are for the Audio Expansion module (5HP; sold separately), providing dedicated filter outputs and additional audio inputs.

 The 1V/Oct input is calibrated to produce exactly one octave of change per volt of input.
 Using the switch on the Filter 2 side will route the 1V/Oct signal to Filter 2, controlling both simultaniously.

 For additional CV controls, a CV Expansion module (5HP) may be attached to uHC with it's own 14 pin cable.
 The CV Expansion provides additional Frequency, Resonance, and Mix inputs with attenuators.
 It also provides linear frequency input for each channel.
 The jacks are normaled here as well, so you can control both filters with one cable.

 Micro Hadron Collider is a multimode filter and outputs Low Pass, Band Pass and High Pass filter responses.
 Additionally Filter 2 has a notch output for elliptic filter responses.
 The switch just inside each output jack selects the filter mode.
 If multiple modes are required simultaniously, the Audio Expansion module provides dedicated outputs and a Notch output for Filter 1.